ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Enable Static Linking for Go Builds
 {: #devsecops-pipeline-enable-static}

-By default, `go build` does not statically link the binary.
-To use the Go output orbinary in a Docker container or image, you must force static linking by setting CGO_ENABLED=0 when go build is performed in the setup stage.
+By default, `go build` produces a dynamically linked binary.
+To use it in a Docker container, enable static linking by setting `CGO_ENABLED=0` during the build.

 #### Configure the Environment Variable for Go Build
 {: #devsecops-pipeline-enable-configure}

 To enable static linking, use the [environment variable injection](#environment-variable-injection-in-pipeline-execution-stages) feature to add the following pipeline environment property in the CI pipeline:

 -  `ENV_SETUP_CGO_ENABLED` with the value set to `0`